crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_gigasheet.md

 ![Enrichement configuration](/img/gigasheet_enrichement_preview.png)

-*It will then apply te enrichment on all the targeted lines*
+*It will then apply the enrichment on all the targeted lines*

 ![Enrichement configuration](/img/gigasheet_enrichement_result.png)